Tzeny/tzeny.github.io/_posts/wiki/2018-10-05-google_colaboratory.md

 hidden: true
 ---

+[Colaboratory](https://colab.research.google.com/) is a Google research project created to help disseminate machine learning education and research.
+It's a Jupyter notebook environment that requires no setup to use and runs entirely in the cloud.
+This means that as long as you have a Google account, you can freely train your models on a K80 GPU.

 When you log in and connect to the Colaboratory runtime, you will get your own virtual machine with a K80 GPU (not always entirely yours, read below) and a Jupyter notebook environment.
 You can use it to your heart's content for up to 12 hours.
 Or until you close your browser window.
 Be warned, sometimes the runtime can disconnect randomly.